 We’re moving into fall now, and the hottest part of the year is almost behind us.
 However, you’ll still need to pay attention to the temperatures.
 When it’s really hot out, don’t bring Fido to the park in the middle of the day.
 Go in the mornings or evenings, when it’s cooler outside.

 Please reach out if ever we can be of assistance.
-As your local animal clinic, we are here to help!
+As your local animal clinic in Waterdown, ON, we are here to help!

 !Social Media Icons